Karthikeya (film): Music

 Shekar Chandra composed the film's soundtrack and background score.
 Lyrics for the Telugu version of the soundtrack were written by Ramajogayya Sastry, Vanamali and Krishna Chaitanya, whilst the soundtrack of its dubbed Tamil version Karthikeyan, had lyrics written by Na.
 Muthukumar, Mani Amudhavan and Nandhalala.
 The soundtrack of the Telugu version was launched at Hyderabad on 28 May 2014.
 The soundtrack of the Tamil version was launched at Chennai on 18 June 2014.
 Both the versions were marketed by Aditya Music.

-Reviewing the soundtrack The Times of India wrote "All in all, Shekhar Chandra tunes are youthful and fresh.
-The tunes can easily generate interest among music lovers" and rated the album 3 out of 5.
-IndiaGlitz wrote "Shekar Chandra's new album lives up to the expectations.
-Karthikeya, starring Swathi and Nikhil, has six songs in total and has a range of singers regaling us with their renditions.
-Ramajogayya Sastry and Krishna Chaitanya pen the songs and the lyrics are as good as the vocals."